Editorial & Communications Consultancy

 My writing has been in a range of publications, from ADArquitectura VivaA+UArchitecture Today and ArtReview to FastCompany, Building Design and The Evening Standard.
 I produced the first newspaper for The Architects’ Company in the City of London, and have written for several international architecture exhibitions.

-I have also worked on a number of design books, as a contributor, editor, ghost or copy editor.
+I have also worked on a number of architecture and design books, as a contributor, editor, ghost or copy editor.
 These include: Exercises in Seating (1 & 3)Urushi is Not Alone and Inventory Works by Max Lamb; a range of Foster + Partners’ monographs, including Moving: Norman Foster on ArtFoster + Partners’ Catalogue and AV: Norman Foster in the 21st Century; the first edition of Making by Thomas Heatherwick (Thames & Hudson); Tutti a Tavola, and a very small book about Martino Gamper’s Arnold Circus Stool.